-Treasurer William Cody Anderson issued a Treasurer's Report in writing (Exhibit 3) and the report was accepted without objection.
-There is \$2,065.93 in Housekeeping Account.
+Treasurer William Cody Anderson issued a Treasurer's Report (Exhibit 3) and the report was accepted without objection. \$2065.93 in Housekeeping Account.

-Andrew Kolstee issued a Chair's report.
-The 2024 Nominating Convention for statewide candidates will be held March 16-17, 2024 and registration is open.
-The Presidential debate will occur on Sunday, March 17, 2024.
+Rules Committee Chair Andrew Kolstee issued a report.
+The 2024 Nominating/Endorsing Convention for statewide candidates will be held 3/16-3/17 Registration is open.
+The Presidential Candidate Debate will occur on Sunday March 17, 2024.
 The hotel rate is \$139 per night.

-Communications Director Duane Whitmer issued a report for the Communications and Outreach Divisions.
-Letters were sent to members of the New York State Assembly and Senate asking to change the New York State Department of Taxation and Finance policy to stop surprise visits to conform with Federal policy adopted by the Internal Revenue Service.
-Initial resistance was met with support from other groups, which led to more calls to legislators.
-It was turned over to a group representing accountants in Central New York and lawyers near Albany.
-It was reported that the Department of Taxation will respond with a change in procedures.
-Also, New York was not enforcing the law on seizure notices properly.
-New York state quota on how many seizures that they must do; agents are individually incentivized to seize assets that will make money for the government.
+Communications/Outreach Director Duane Whitmer issued a report from the Outreach Committee.
+Letters to Assemblymen and Senators asking to change the NY State Department of Taxation and Finance policy on surprise visits to conform with Federal (IRS) policy.
+Initial resistance was met with support from other groups, which led to more calls to Legislators.
+It was turned over to a group representing accountants in CNY and lawyers near Albany.
+Report that the State Department of Taxation will respond with a change in procedures.
+Also, NY was not enforcing the law on seizure notices properly.
+NY state quota on how many seizures that they have to do; agents are individually incentivized to seize assets that will make money for the government.
 There may be a temporary stay on seizures.
-Regarding the speed cameras project, the State has issued about 130,000 tickets.
-A legal case is possibly too expensive and will probably cost a minimum or \$15,000.
-A press release on the speed cameras received coverage, especially downstate.
+Traffic cams project: State has issued ~130,000 tickets.
+A legal case is possibly too expensive; will probably cost a minimum or \$15,000.
+Our press release on traffic cams got good press coverage, especially downstate.
 StopSpeedCameras.com has been implemented by the LPNY.
-End Qualified Immunity bill is also another top priority.
-Governor Kathy Hochul will likely not sign the bill because she needs votes from police unions.
+End Qualified Immunity bill is a top priority.
+Kathy Hochul will likely not sign the bill because she needs votes from police unions.
 A lot of help will be needed for this issue in 2024.
-To volunteer to help with these campaigns, volunteers were asked to check the Messaging Campaigns channel in the LPNY Discord.
+To sign up to volunteer to help, see the Messaging Campaigns channel in Discord.

-Rules Committee Chair Andrew Kolstee issued a report in writing (Exhibit 4).
+Rules Committee Chair Andrew Kolstee issued a report (Exhibit 4).